Using Helm with Tilt

 on a chart directory and

-returns a blob of the Kubernetes YAML rendered by Helm:
+returns a blob of the Kubernetes YAML, which you can then

 k8s_yaml(helm('./charts/my-chart'))